gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 # Open issues and Later work

 - Should use rules mechanism, so that this DSL lives under `model { ... }`
-- Expose the source and javadoc artifacts for local binaries.
 - Reuse the local component and binary meta-data for publication.
     - Version the meta-data schemas.
     - Source and javadoc artifacts.
+- Support multiple input source sets for a component and binary.
+    - Apply conflict resolution across all inputs source sets.
+- Support for custom language implementations.
+- Groovy and Scala language support, including joint compilation.
+- ANTLR language support.
 - Java component plugins support variants.
+- JVM libraries declare API.
+- Test suites.
+- Expose the source and javadoc artifacts for local binaries.
 - Gradle runtime defines Gradle plugin as a type of jvm component, and Gradle as a container that runs-on the JVM.
 - Deprecate and remove support for resolution via configurations.
 - Add a report that shows the details for the components and binaries produced by a project.
+- Bust up the 'plugins' project.